 Today's fast processors generate a tremendous amount of heat.
-Without a CPU cooler, a processor would burn out in mere seconds.
+Without a good CPU cooler, a modern processor would burn out in mere seconds.
 That's one of the reasons that this revision of the site includes a page dedicated to keeping your homebuilt computer cool.
 If you haven't read it already, I suggest that you read it now.

 Inadequate cooling also can result in data errors, performance problems, and reduced processor life.
 CPU manufacturers typically provide lists of "approved" coolers for their chips.
 These coolers may or may not be any better than other coolers, but using a non-approved cooler might void the CPU's warranty.

 To extend your homebuilt computer's life and maximize its performance while not running the risk of voiding the CPU warranty, I recommend that you use the best cooler you can find that has been manufacturer-approved for your particular processor.
 The processor cooler is not a place to skimp.
-It would be a shame to spend all that time and money to build your own computer, and then the CPU burns up because of a cheap cooling fan.
+It would be a shame to spend all that time and money to build your own computer, and then the CPU burns up because of an inadequate or poorly-designed cooling fan.

 Parts of a CPU Cooler

-Most CPU coolers are composed of three parts: A fan, a heat sink, and a mounting device that attaches the cooler assembly to the motherboard directly over the processor.
-A fourth element of the cooling system is something called "heat sink compound" or "thermal jelly," which is applied between the heat sink and the die of the processor to improve heat transfer from the processor to the heat sink.
+Fan-and-heatsink CPU coolers are composed of three parts: a fan, a heat sink, and a mounting device that attaches the cooler assembly to the motherboard directly over the processor.

 I suggest you use a high-quality thermal paste like Noctua NT-H2 or Arctic MX-5, or a silver-based thermal jelly like Arctic Silver.
 The difference in price between the good stuff and the cheap stuff is trivial, and high-quality thermal jelly will help keep your processor cool and comfy.

 Be careful not to get any heat sink compound on the motherboard!
 Most heat sink compounds contain metals and are conductive.
 They can short out the circuitry on the motherboard if they get on the traces.
 (Thanks for pointing out that omission to me, Bob.)